exercism/jq/exercises/concept/recursive-functions/.meta/design.md

 - `functions`
 - `conditionals`
-- `arrays` are essential, but have already been unlocked
+- `arrays` are essential, but are already a prereq of functions.

 ## Representer